ecmwf/anemoi-inference/docs/cli/validate.rst

 It is possible to investigate a checkpoint file and determine if the environment matches, or if anemoi packages differ in version between the inference and the training environment.

-This can be very useful to resolve issues when running an older or shared environment.
+This can be very useful to resolve issues when running an older or shared checkpoint.

 *********
  Usage